Woman charged in Capitol riot said she wanted to shoot Pelosi ‘in the friggin’ brain,' FBI says

-“We broke into the Capitol.
+“We broke into the Capitol. . . .
 We got inside, we did our part,” Bancroft said in the video she sent to her children, according to the FBI.
-“We were looking for Nancy to shoot her in the friggin’ brain but we didn’t find her.”
+“We were looking for Nancy to shoot her in the friggin’ brain, but we didn’t find her.”

-The women, who the FBI said initially lied to authorities, face three federal charges, including knowingly entering a restricted building or grounds without lawful authority and impeding in government business by engaging in disorderly or disruptive conduct in a restricted building or grounds.
+The women — who the FBI said initially lied to authorities — face three federal charges, including knowingly entering a restricted building or grounds without lawful authority and impeding in government business by engaging in disorderly or disruptive conduct in a restricted building or grounds.

 Information about their initial appearances in the U.S. District Court for the Eastern District of Pennsylvania was not immediately available.
 The women could not be reached Friday evening.

 News of their arrest and alleged threats come amid heightened security for U.S. lawmakers.
 Capitol Police asked members of Congress to report travel plans, while the agency beefed up protection for traveling lawmakers in major airports in the region, as well as Washington’s Union Station, The Post reported Friday.
 Pelosi said on Thursday that part of the threat is an “enemy” within the chamber, referencing colleagues who “want to bring guns on the floor and have threatened violence on other members of Congress.”